Kenwyne Jones: Southampton

 In July 2004, Jones signed for Southampton from W Connection for a nominal fee after a trial.
-W Connection's Chairman David John Williams described Jones' move, saying: "When Kenwyne Jones was transferred to Southampton, I told you all that he is going to be the biggest thing in Trinidad and Tobago football since beside Dwight Yorke".
+W Connection's Chairman David John Williams described Jones's move, saying: "When Kenwyne Jones was transferred to Southampton, I told you all that he is going to be the biggest thing in Trinidad and Tobago football since beside Dwight Yorke".
 In December 2004, while on loan to the Football League One club Sheffield Wednesday, he scored seven goals in seven games, and returned to Southampton in January 2005, where he played in games against Liverpool and local rivals Portsmouth.
-He joined Championship side Stoke City in February 2005 on loan where he played 13 times scoring three goals.
+He joined Championship side Stoke City in February 2005 on loan where he played 13 times, scoring three goals.

 Before the start of the 2006–07 season, Jones scored a hat trick against Anderlecht in Southampton's last pre-season game.
-Meanwhile, in the Football League Championship Jones scored two goals against Birmingham City on 29 November that ended 4–3 to Southampton.
+Meanwhile, in the Football League Championship Jones scored two goals against Birmingham City on 29 November, which ended 4–3 to Southampton.
 On 26 December 2006, he received the first red card of his career for a push on Mark Hudson in the match against Crystal Palace.
 He scored another two goals against Southend United in a 4–1 win on the last day of the season to ensure a place in the play-offs for Southampton, following this, Jones was injured for the play-off semi-final defeat at Derby County but finished the season with 16 goals.

-On 11 May 2007, Southampton manager George Burley stated that "Kenwyne is another Didier Drogba in the making, as far as physical attributes, his strength and power in the air are second to none".
+On 11 May 2007, Southampton manager George Burley stated that "Kenwyne is another Didier Drogba in the making — as far as physical attributes, his strength and power in the air are second to none".
 This followed news that Derby County wanted to sign Jones for around £5.5 million.
 Jones submitted a transfer request to Southampton on 24 August 2007 and went on "strike" until a move could be agreed, requesting not to be selected for the forthcoming league match against Stoke City.